Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 On April 20, 2026, CBP launched the first phase of CAPE.
 By May 11, 126,237 declarations had been submitted.
 By May 22, more than 8.3 million entries had been liquidated without IEEPA duties — real refunds, real bank accounts.

 But Phase 1 explicitly excludes about 18% of all IEEPA entries.
-If your entries fall into any of these categories, you're still waiting on Phase 2 — and CBP hasn't told you when it's coming.
+If your entries fall into any of these categories, your channel is now open — CAPE Phase 2 went live June 29, 2026 (reconciliation and AD/CVD entries).

 In dollar terms, Phase 2 refunds are typically $500K to $5M+ per importer.
 The Phase 2 pool is a smaller number of entries but a much larger average refund.